8 minute read

 objects created in the Seed for Seed and Shoot components.

-However, provider-local implements the DNSRecord
+As provider-local implements the DNSRecord

-domains resolvable on the host, this controller reconciles all Ingresses
+section), this controller reconciles all Ingress

-and creates DNSRecords
+s and creates DNSRecord

-of type local
+s of type local

 for each host included in spec.rules